 Before we look at wet and dry food, let’s tackle the whole by-products situation.
 This topic is a little gross, but it’s important in how it relates to your cat.

-First, meat by-products are not necessarily bad, and are just non-meat animal parts (like organs).
+First, meat by-products are not necessarily bad and are just non-meat animal parts (like organs).
 If your cat was living outside and hunting, she’d likely be eating the by-products.
-Grain by-products and grain by-product meal isn’t good because your cat wouldn’t eat those things in the wild.3
+Grain by-products and grain by-product meal aren’t good because your cat wouldn’t eat those things in the wild.

-The Association of American Feed Control Officials (AAFCO) defines meat by-products as “non-rendered, clean” parts of a mammal, including “lungs, spleen, kidneys, brain, livers, blood, bone, partially defatted low temperature fatty tissue, stomachs” and empty intestines (so, no poop).
-Meat by-product meal is the dry version of the parts I just listed.3
+The Association of American Feed Control Officials (AAFCO) defines meat by-products as “non-rendered, clean” parts of a mammal, including “lungs, spleen, kidneys, brain, livers, blood, bone, partially defatted low-temperature fatty tissue, stomachs” and empty intestines (so, no poop).
+Meat by-product meal is the dry version of the parts I just listed.

-Meat by-products and by-product meal do not include “hair, horns, teeth and hoofs”3 … thank goodness for that!
+Meat by-products and by-product meals do not include “hair, horns, teeth, and hoofs” … thank goodness for that!

 So why is it called meat by-product on the label instead of listing what it actually is?
 Marketing.
 Food manufacturers don’t think you would enjoy reading ingredients like chicken intestines and livers.

-Semi-moist checks in at 15-30% water, is mid-range in price and is often more appealing and tasty than dry food.2 But that’s where the pros end.
+Semi-moist checks in at 15-30% water, is mid-range in price and is often more appealing and tasty than dry food.
+But that’s where the pros end.

 Semi-moist food often contains more sugar and salt than wet or dry food, meaning it’s not a good fit for every cat.
-4 It’s also full of grain by-products and grain by-product meal, and your cat doesn’t need grain.1
+It’s also full of grain by-products and grain by-product meal, and your cat doesn’t need grain.

-On the flipside, dry food contains only 6-10% water, which means your cat will have to drink more water if you’re feeding him dry food.
-It’s also harder to digest, and often contains grain and grain by-products, unnecessary nutrients for your cat.2
+On the flip side, dry food contains only 6-10% water, which means your cat will have to drink more water if you’re feeding him dry food.
+It’s also harder to digest, and often contains grain and grain by-products, unnecessary nutrients for your cat.

 As with most things, it’s really a personal decision and choice.
 Cats are super sensitive to temperature, odor, texture, and taste, and if your cat has health issues (kidney, GI, etc.), you’ll have a list of other factors to consider when picking a food.